-The Froedtert & MCW Blood and Marrow Transplant (BMT) Program offers CAR T-cell therapies for patients with certain types of lymphoma
+The Froedtert & MCW Blood and Marrow Transplant (BMT) and Cellular Therapy Program offers CAR T-cell therapies and other cellular therapies for patients with certain types of lymphoma and multiple myeloma.

-- A unique CAR T-cell therapy approach is offered through in a Phase I clinical trial that uses autologous T cells that have been engineered to recognize CD19 and CD20 molecules (also called antigens) on a cancer cell’s surface.
+- A unique CAR T-cell therapy approach developed by MCW physicians and researchers in a phase I clinical trial used autologous T cells engineered to recognize CD19 and CD20 molecules (also called antigens) on a cancer cell’s surface.
+This trial, while closed, has set the stage for further study on a national level.

-- The BMT Program also offers KITE YESCARTA® (axicabtagene ciloleucel) — the first CAR T-cell therapy to receive FDA approval for certain types of lymphoma.
+- The BMT and Cellular Therapy Program also offers KITE YESCARTA® (axicabtagene ciloleucel) — the first CAR T-cell therapy to receive FDA approval for certain types of lymphoma.
 It is engineered to recognize the CD19 molecule on a cancer cell’s surface.

-With both types of CAR T-cell therapy, re-engineered T cells are infused back into a patient to become part of the immune system where they can then identify and attack unique cancer cells.
+With CAR T-cell therapy, re-engineered T cells are infused back into a patient to become part of the immune system where they can then identify and attack unique cancer cells.

 Who Can Have CAR T-Cell Therapy